skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Play Music

 It may seem like the opposite of "Silence the Distractions" but it seems to work.
 Find soothing and/or rhythmic music to play while working.
 It will keep other distractions away.
-I've used a lot of youtube channels but I like tracks from Carl Franklin @ dot net rocks the most.
-Here is a link to it: [http://mtcb.pwop.com/](http://mtcb.pwop.com/) .
+Spotify has a nice UI for genres & moods.
+I also like tracks from Carl Franklin @ dot net rocks: [Music To Code By](http://mtcb.pwop.com/) .

 ---